amatthiessen/Portfolio/LA_Crime_Map/README.md

         print("IndexError!")
 ```

 I then turned the latitude and longitude data into a dataframe called 'store_locations' and removed the latitudes and longitudes that were far outside of Los Angeles.
+Some latitude and longitude figures were probably outstide of Los Angeles because the geocode API could not find certain addresses within LA.

 ```python